 Two versions of polls

-The "core" version of polls, included for all clients, is limited to Super Admins creating and adding polls to their Higher Logic site Home page and other interior pages; this version of polls does not allow you to have unique polls on a community-by-community basis.
+The "core" polls module is available to all customers.
+It's management is limited to Super Admins, who can create polls and add them to their site homepage and interior community pages.
+This version of polls does not support having unique polls on a community-by-community basis.

 What polls are...

 - One-question survey that prompts quick, one-click answers from participants